 Section 6 includes a page with links to various resources, the references, and the posttest.

-This 1.5 hour online continuing education tutorial is designed to meet the educational needs of practicing physicians and other clinicians who provide primary care to pregnant women and new mothers.
+This 1.5 hour online continuing education activity is designed to meet the educational needs of practicing physicians and other clinicians who provide primary care to pregnant women and new mothers.

 A 15 question posttest is available at the end of the tutorial.